 1. Type of Glass – Is it Borosilicate Glass?

 There are many different types of glass.
-The one you want to look for is borosilicate glass.
+The one you want to look for is borosilicate glass, also known as scientific glass.
 Borosilicate glass is used in research and medical settings.
 As you can imagine, medical-grade glass is perfect for bongs, too.
 When compared to other types of glass used in bongs, borosilicate is significantly stronger and will last a long time.
 “Soft” Glass bongs are also available but are generally of lesser quality and price.
+Here’s our inventory to buy scientific glass bongs.

 2. How Thick (or Thin) the Bong’s Glass Is